-On July 29, 2016, 66,666 time-based inducement stock options and 33,333 performance inducement stock options were granted to Mr. Kennedy with per share estimated grant date fair values of \$1.45 and \$1.26, respectively.
-The time-based and performance stock options have a term of 10 years from the date of grant and an exercise price of \$1.95 per share, which is equal to the closing price of our common stock on the date of grant.
-The grant date fair values of the time-based and performance stock options were estimated using a Black-Scholes valuation model.
-The assumptions used in the Black-Scholes valuation model for the time-based stock options include a volatility rate of 90.0%, a risk-free interest rate of 1.17%, a dividend yield of 0.00%, and an expected term of 6.07 years.
-The assumptions used in the Black-Scholes valuation model for the performance stock options include a volatility rate of 80.0%, a risk-free interest rate of 1.01%, a dividend yield of 0.00%, and an expected term of 5.21 years.
-The inducement RSU award granted to Mr. Kennedy on July 29, 2016 for 25,000 shares of common stock had a grant date fair value of \$1.95 per share for a total grant date fair value of \$48,750, and vested fully on July 25, 2017.
-Subsequent to the year ended December 31, 2016, 16,383 of the performance stock options granted on July 29, 2016 were declared vested by our board of directors, and the remaining 16,950 shares underlying these awards were forfeited.
+On May 2, 2017, our board of directors approved the issuance of 1,666 time-based stock options, 3,333 performance-based stock options, 833 time-based RSUs, and 833 performance RSUs to Mr. Kennedy under the 2013 Plan, which were granted on May 31, 2017 with per share estimated grant date fair values of \$31.20, \$29.70, \$45.00 and \$45.00, respectively.
+The time-based and performance stock options have a term of 10 years from the date of grant and an exercise price of \$45.00 per share, which is equal to the closing price of our common stock on the date of grant.
+The grant date fair values of the time-based and performance stock options used in the Black-Scholes valuation model for the time-based stock options include a volatility rate of 80.0%, a risk-free interest rate of 1.89%, a dividend yield of 0.00%, and an expected term of 6.04 years.
+The assumptions used in the Black-Scholes valuation model for the time-based stock options model for the performance stock option award vests over a four-year period with 25% of all shares vesting on the one-year anniversary of the vesting commencement date, or May 2, 2018, with the remainder vesting in 36 equal monthly installments over the following three years ending May 2, 2021.
+Vesting of the time-based Stock option May 31, 2017 was as determined by our board of directors or our compensation committee of our board of directors upon the achievement of specified corporate goals for 2017.
+Subsequent to the year ended December 31, 2017, none of the performance stock options and performance.

-On May 2, 2017, our board of directors approved the issuance of 50,000 time-based stock options, 100,000 performance-based stock options, 25,000 time-based RSUs, and 25,000 performance RSUs to Mr. Kennedy under the 2013 Plan, which were granted on May 31, 2017 with per share estimated grant date fair values of \$1.04, \$0.99, \$1.50 and \$1.50, respectively.
-The time-based and performance stock options have a term of 10 years from the date of grant and an exercise price of \$1.50 per share, which is equal to the closing price of our common stock on the date of grant.
-The grant date fair values of the time-based and performance stock options were estimated using a Black-Scholes valuation model.
-The assumptions used in the Black-Scholes valuation model for the time-based stock options include a volatility rate of 80.0%, a risk-free interest rate of 1.89%, a dividend yield of 0.00%, and an expected term of 6.04 years.
-The assumptions used in the Black-Scholes valuation model for the performance stock options include a volatility rate of 80.0%, a risk-free interest rate of 1.79%, a dividend yield of 0.00%, and an expected term of 5.29 years.
-Each time-based stock option award vests over a four-year period with 25% of all shares vesting on the one-year anniversary of the vesting commencement date, or May 2, 2018, with the remainder vesting in 36 equal monthly installments over the following three years ending May 2, 2021.
-Vesting of the time-based RSUs granted on May 31, 2017 occurred on the one-year anniversary of the vesting commencement date, or May 2, 2018.
-Vesting of the performance-based stock options and RSUs granted on May 31, 2017 was as determined by our board of directors or our compensation committee of our board of directors upon the achievement of specified corporate goals for 2017.
-Subsequent to the year ended December 31, 2017, none of the performance stock options and performance RSUs granted on May 31, 2017 were declared vested, and the 125,000 shares underlying these awards were forfeited.
+On April 17, 2019 our board of directors approved the issuance of 400,000 time-based stock options to Mr. Kennedy under the Amended 2013 Plan, which were granted on April 30, 2019 with a per share estimated grant date fair value of \$0.91.
+The exercise price of the time-based and performance stock options of \$0.91 per share is equal to the closing price of our common stock on the date of grant, with a term of 10 years from the date of grant.
+The grant date fair value of the time-based stock options include a volatility rate of 128.2%, a risk-free interest rate of 2.33%, a dividend yield of 0.00%, and an expected term of 5.96 years.
+Each time-based stock option award vests over a four-year period with 25% of all shares vesting on the one-year anniversary of the vesting commencement date, or April 30, 2020, with the remainder vesting in 36 equal monthly installments over the following three years from May 30, 2020 through April 30, 2023, subject to continuing service.